 Black Creek Pioneer Village, 1000 Murray Ross Parkway, Toronto

 This family-run farm’s annual fall festival includes fun activities like wagon rides to a 5-acre corn trail, the Spooky Boo Barn, a spider-web climber, pipe slides, and puppet shows.
-Always open are the the Fun Farm Yard, with animal barn, giant sandbox, straw bale jumping.
+Always open are the Fun Farm Yard, with animal barn, giant sandbox, straw bale jumping.
 Also at the farm: a singing chicken show, pony rides, pumpkins for sale, and the Springridge Farm BBQ Barn.

 7569 Bell School Line, Milton